 What is one of the best things to do in Rome?
 If you’re looking for a way to while away a few hours in opulent, artistic ecstasy, you should visit the Vatican Museums (Musei Vaticani).
 History comes alive in this behemoth complex as you wander through room after room filled with treasures from the past.
-Since thousands of people every day want to see those artistic gems, queues to buy tickets are quite beastly.
-To skip-the-line, you will want to either reserve your Vatican museum tickets online or book a tour (see below for details).
-A little bit of planning can save you a lot of wasted time and stress and you can see some one of the world’s finest art collections with fresh energy.
+Since thousands of people every day want to see those artistic gems, queues to buy Vatican Museum tickets are quite beastly.
+See my ideas below to skip-the-line…a little bit of planning can save you a lot of wasted time and stress and you can see some one of the world’s finest art collections with fresh energy.

-Once you enter, you will find yourself roaming through sumptuously decorated rooms housing an important collection of art and antiquities.
-The Catholic church was (and is) very wealthy and very powerful; consequently, they have purchased, confiscated, and been beneficiaries of the greatest paintings, statues, pottery, tapestries, precious metals/stones, religious relics, jewelry, archaeological treasures, historical objects, and archival goods the world has ever known.
+Once you enter the Vatican Museum, you will find yourself roaming through sumptuously decorated rooms housing an important collection of art and antiquities.
+The Catholic church was (and is) very wealthy and powerful; consequently, they have purchased, confiscated, and been beneficiaries of the greatest paintings, statues, pottery, tapestries, precious metals/stones, religious relics, jewelry, archaeological treasures, historical objects, and archival goods the world has ever known.

 Stroll through ancient Roman, Greek, Etruscan, and Egyptian exhibits.
 Walk down the fabulous frescoed Hall of Maps.
-Pass through the Hall of Tapestries and be slightly unnerved by the piece where it feels as if Jesus’ eyes are following you.
+Pass through the Hall of Tapestries and be slightly unnerved by one tapestry designed to feel as if Jesus’ eyes are following you.
 Chuckle a little as you pass by male statues whose “manhood” are covered by fig leaves—thanks to prudish popes condemning nudity in artwork.
 Don’t miss the rooms painted by the great Renaissance artist Raphael.
 My personal favorite is his famed School of Athens fresco, which characterizes the Italian Renaissance perfectly.
 The museum’s itinerary flows naturally through many of the collection’s highlights as you proceed towards the Sistine Chapel, so it is quite easy to navigate.
 See my “Top Ten” list below to know what pieces I don’t miss.